V-Cent/TTE/docs/tech/todps2.md

 **Text Skip**: Hold X and Square to skip all current text.
 Works better than mashing.

-**Collector's Book Bonus**: Maxxed Collectors book gives you 15 of every item after beating the final boss. (test on Leon's side?)
+**Collector's Book Bonus**: Maxed Collectors book gives you 15 of every item after beating the final boss. (test on Leon's side?)
 [TODO]

 **Dash Lock**: After doing a ground dash on a chain (outside of chains you can link ground dashes after any action other than spells/ground dash) you can only dash again after a back step or after touching the ground without doing any moves.
-That is why "wavedashing" (jumping then dashing to the ground) is better for neutral game.
+That is why "wavedashing" (jumping then dashing to the ground) can be a good options for the neutral game.

 **Dash Direction**: To dash to an enemy, always do the input to the direction your character is facing.
 Including when you mix-up an enemy during a jump or chain.